Azure/app-service-linux-docs/HowTo/gRPC/README.md

 # gRPC on App Service

-gRPC is currently available everywhere on App Service for Linux workloads.
+gRPC (Public Preview) is currently available everywhere on App Service for Linux workloads.